Japanese weasel: Temperament

 They move into open areas with great care and live in dens within logs, and tree stumps.
 They react quickly when they believe they are in danger and quickly dash to safety.
 Their dens are lined with grass or feathers and are known to store food in dedicated caches.
 Communication between weasels is achieved acoustically and chemically.
 Territory is decided by marking the earth with musk.
-Scent marks hold information that can be comprehended by other weasels about “sex, identity, social status, and breeding condition, but also the probable outcome of a confrontation.”
+Scent marks hold information that can be comprehended by other weasels about "sex, identity, social status, and breeding condition, but also the probable outcome of a confrontation."
 The calls and sounds made by a Japanese weasel are varied and include trills, screeches, hisses and barks.
-Each sounds is used in different scenarios and circumstances from indicating imminent danger to comforting the young. should The vision of Japanese weasels is unimpeded by the dark.
+Each sound is used in different scenarios and circumstances, from indicating imminent danger, to comforting the young.
+The vision of Japanese weasels is unimpeded by the dark.

 Japanese weasels have a polygynous mating system as, after copulation, the male often never sees the female again.
 The male hunts down the female by analyzing traces of her scent.
 Once the female is tracked down, hours or days of play biting occurs before the relatively brief act of copulation.

 Like other species of weasels, Japanese weasels, particularly males are ferocious fighters.
-Despite this, they are capable of avoiding confrontation by retreating from areas where another weasel’s scent remains.
+Despite this, they are capable of avoiding confrontation by retreating from areas where another weasel's scent remains.